AppkubeCloud/appkube-usecases-doc/Reporting/Use cases/Cloud Central/Use Case Of Cloud Summary - Copy (1).md

 **About the Product Category Widget:**

-`	`**![A screenshot of a computer

-Description automatically generated](Aspose.Words.2d1df09b-ceaf-403f-90ce-2b4acfaaebd4.029.jpeg)**

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screen shot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-**Normal flow:**

 1. If the user clicks one the view details (CTA) on the product Category widget.
 1. The user is redirected to the product list page, on the top of the page there’s a breadcrumb to go back to the previous pages.